 imagination, n.: A warehouse of facts, with poet and liar in joint ownership. — Ambrose Bierce (The Devil’s Dictionary)

 Writer Ambrose Bierce has the best “bad hotel” story I have heard.
-After recovering from a head wound received in the Battle of Chickamauga, he caught up again with Sherman’s army following the Batter of Kennesaw Mountain.
+After recovering from a head wound received in the Battle of Chickamauga during the Civil War, he caught up again with Sherman’s army following the Battle of Kennesaw Mountain.
 Being a staff officer, he was entitled to a hotel room, so he checked into the Kennesaw Hotel in Marietta (which is still there).
-He got his key, was wished a pleasant stay and found his room, only to discover that it was stacked with bodies of dead soldiers from the field hospitals.
-So, he complained at the front desk and requested a different room, hopefully one that Housekeeping had gotten to.
+He got his key, was wished a pleasant stay by the clerk and found his room, only to discover that it was stacked floor-to-ceiling with bodies of dead soldiers from the field hospitals.
+So, he complained at the front desk, and he requested and received a different room, hopefully one that Housekeeping had gotten to.
 I hope he got extra hotel points and a couple drink vouchers, as well.

-Bierce started out as an Indiana farm boy, then upgraded to wartime traumas in the Civil War Indiana boys were used as cannon fodder, which was a sweet deal for a Hoosier.
-He then became short story writer, to snarky San Francisco journalist extraordinaire (obits were his specialty), and finally to his disappearance in Mexico as a correspondent embedded in Pancho Villa’s army in Mexico.
+Bierce started out as an Indiana farm boy, then was promoted to wartime traumas in the Civil War where Indiana boys were used as cannon fodder, which was a sweet deal for a Hoosier.
+He then became short story writer, then a snarky San Francisco journalist extraordinaire (obits were his specialty), and then finally, in his final job, he was a correspondent embedded in Pancho Villa’s army in Mexico.
 He was never heard from again after that assignment.
 This is all dutifully reported, in one way or another, in the painting I call “St. Ambrose”.
-He stands here, magnificently, in Emilio Zapata pose and color, in the glory of Our Lady of Guadalupe, on a pile of dead Civil War hats.
+He stands here, in his splendor, in Emilio Zapata pose and color, in the glory of Our Lady of Guadalupe, on a pile of dead Civil War hats.
+Isn’t he magnificent?

-He is not to be confused with the original St. Ambrose (Aurelius Ambrosius, Bishop of Milan), so not confuse the two.
+* He is not to be confused with the original St. Ambrose (Aurelius Ambrosius, Bishop of Milan), so not confuse the two.
 A much different agency is at work here.